Changing lifestyle to help reduce diabetes and symptoms in Oxford, Abingdon and Bampton

 How Nutritional therapy can help Diabetes

-By creating a nutritional plan of foods to reduce and foods to increase, you can start reversing the effects of diabetes.
-A food diary will be initially used to assess your current food intake and a blank meal planner will be produced so you can slowly change the eating habits by each day reducing one food and introducing a new food into the diet.
+Creating a nutritional plan of foods to reduce and foods to increase can start reversing the effects of diabetes.
+Food diaries will be initially used to assess your current food intake.
+A blank meal planner will be produced so you can slowly change the eating habits by each day reducing one food and introducing a new food into the diet.
 The problem with many diet plans is that they expect you to change all in one go, but experience has shown the best way to change a habit is to slowly replace the poor habit with a more helpful one.

 How Mindfulness can help with Diabetes

 Mindfulness helps people be in the here and now and helps reduce worrying.
-It also allows the person to be present when eating, so chewing mindfully helps a person from overeating.
+The person is present when eating, so chewing mindfully helps a person from overeating.
 Breathing techniques help relax the person and distraction techniques are really helpful when someone emotionally eats, as it can help disrupt the bingeing process.

 How Cognitive Behavioural therapy can help Diabetes

 CBT is all about what drives us, how we think and changing our beliefs.
 If we struggle to do something, CBT can help us understand why we are having problems, then find ways of dealing them more effectively.